shapedigital/shapedigital/README.md

 ### Head of Development @Mugo.

-Focussing on Bespoke Shopify, Headless CMSs.
+Focussing on Bespoke Shopify and Headless CMS's.
-Playing with Svelte, Alpine.js, petite-vue, WEBGL.
+Playing with Vue, Svelte, Alpine.js, petite-vue, WEBGL.